-The new centre will more than double in size (from about 25,000 square feet to about 65,000 square feet).
+The new centre will more than double in size.
 It will be a comfortable, supportive centre focused on patients and their families.
 Technology and additional supports under one roof will enhance the quality of care for patients, closer to home, and reduce the number of visits over the course of treatment.

 Other benefits include:

 - Increase ability to deliver chemotherapy and provide flexibility to adapt to future changes in treatment